Hydrodynamical Evolution of Black-Hole Binaries Embedded in AGN Discs: III. The Effects of Viscosity: Dependences on Sink Radius

 Fig. \ref{fig:snap_runII_qth1_ga1.1_rs} compares the flow structure between different sink radii for both viscous and inviscid runs in the final quasi-steady state.
 Similar to our findings in \citetalias{Li2022}, we find that accretors with smaller $r_{\rm s}$ have less truncated inner cavities and hence more massive CSDs, regardless of viscosity.
 Also, the pair of crescent voids become more prominent when $r_{\rm s}=0.02 a_{\rm b}$ but almost disappear when $r_{\rm s}=0.08 a_{\rm b}$, suggesting that the sink radius may fundamentally alter the flow morphology in the vicinity and a large $r_{\rm s}$ could suppress not only the CSDs but also other features in the circumbinary flows.
 In addition, we find that the CSDs in the viscous runs are always less massive than their inviscid counterparts, consistent with the results shown in Fig. \ref{fig:snap_runII_qth1}.

 Fig. \ref{fig:runII_trend_rs} presents the secular orbital evolution results as a function of $r_{\rm s}$ for our survey with different $q/h^3$, $\gamma$, and $\alpha$.
-For the inviscid runs, we find that the accretion rate increases with decreasing $\gamma$ and with increasing $q/h^3$, consistent with our findings in \citetalias{Li2022b}.
-In addition, $\langle \dot{m}_{\rm b} \rangle$ in the inviscid runs monotonically increases with $r_{\rm s}$ (with a slight exception between the two isothermal runs with $q/h^3=3$ and with $r_{\rm s}=0.02 a_{\rm b}$ and $0.04 a_{\rm b}$), consistent with our findings in \citetalias{Li2022}.
+For the inviscid runs, we find that the accretion rate increases with decreasing $\gamma$ and with increasing $q/h^3$, consistent with our findings in \citetalias{Li2023}.
+In addition, $\langle \dot{m}_{\rm b} \rangle$ in the inviscid runs monotonically increases with $r_{\rm s}$, consistent with our findings in \citetalias{Li2022}.
 We find that these trends remain true for all the viscous runs since it is always easier for streamlines to intersect a larger accretor and get accreted.